7o9/ogc_school/implementations/metaspatial.rst

 Layers
 ------

 WMS can be structured into layers.
 Each layer can be queried individually or in combination with another layer.
-Layers will be drawn in the order requested, the first at the bottom of the image and eacht layer stacked on top.
+Layers will be drawn in the order requested, the first at the bottom of the image and each layer stacked on top.
 If an opaque layer is rendered at the top of the image it may cover all the other layers.

 Every server has one root layer which contains the name of the server, here it is: ``OGC WMS Reference Server``.
 This server has seven map layers: